N-Tas/API/Readme.txt

 - After the compute, the object is updated in the DB over its ID, which is passed to the queue with the model.

 3. GET{ID}
-- Invokes the get_elem method of the BGManager, which is invoking the get_polynomial method of the instance of the DBManager.
+- Invokes the get method of the BGManager and passes the entered ID to it, which is invoking the get_polynomial method of the instance of the DBManager.
 - The Database is opened and the row with the respective ID is retrieved.
 - If there is a polynomial behind the ID, the polynomial with its result, computed or not, are returned.
 - If there is no polynomial-data behind the ID, Code 204 "No Content" is returned.